WebCAT is our Web-based Connectivity Assessment Toolkit. The toolkit contains two ways of measuring transport connectivity:

 PTAL is a measure of connectivity.
 A high PTAL in a specific location indicates good connectivity to the public transport network.
 PTAL values are influenced by the walking distance to nearby stations and stops, and by the frequency of services at these stations and stops.

-The TIM feature of WebCAT allows users to design maps showing how long it takes to travel to or from a selected location.
+The TIM feature of WebCAT allows users to produce maps showing:

 PTAL and TIM are approximated.
 They represent the best estimate of connectivity based on the information available to us at the time of calculation.
 Information about future connectivity is difficult to calculate accurately.
 Users should consider this uncertainty when using outputs from WebCAT.